• Home

 More testimonials including helpful tips

-• 100% of students indicated that the PICS program met or exceeded their expectations
+• 69% of students indicated that the program exceeded their expectations, with 99% indicating it met or exceeded their expectations.

 More survey results